DarrenEwaniuk/home-assistant.io/source/_docs/energy/electricity-grid.markdown

 #### Connect via Zigbee Energy Profile

 The Zigbee Energy Profile is a wireless energy standard to provide real-time information about electricity usage.
-This standard is available in some meters in the US, UK and Australia.
+This standard is available in some meters in the US, Canada, UK and Australia.
 This is not "normal" Zigbee as implemented by Home Assistant but requires special certified hardware.

-We are not currently aware of a device that implements this which supports a local API and is compatible with Home Assistant.
+[Rainforest Automation](https://www.rainforestautomation.com/) has the Legacy Eagle, Eagle-200, and Eagle-3 energy gateways that can connect to [supported utilities](https://www.rainforestautomation.com/utilities/), using the [Rainforest Eagle](https://www.home-assistant.io/integrations/rainforest_eagle/) Home Assistant local polling integration.

 #### Reading the meter via a pulse counter